Skip to content

 1. Merkur 34C – Best Mild Short-Handled Razor

-You will find the Merkur 34C mentioned on a number of websites and forums as being a good safety razor option for beginners, and for good reason.
-It’s a good, reliable, mild type of razor that helps a user define what might work for them best.
+You will find the Merkur 34C mentioned on numerous websites and forums as a good safety razor option for beginners, and for good reason.
+It’s a good, reliable, mild type of razor that helps a user define what might work best for them.

 Brief Description & Features –

-The Merkur 34C is a double-edged closed-comb razor that has a very mild nature.
-It comes apart in two pieces for changing blades, which is easy enough to complete and easier than other three-part razors.
+The Merkur 34C is a double-edged, closed-comb razor with a very mild nature.
+It comes apart into two pieces for changing blades, which is easy enough to complete and easier than the other three-part razors.

-The handle is knurled, which is the best type of safety razor handle, offering enough grip while shaving and preventing the hands from slipping.
-The only issue with the handle is that it is short compared to many others.
-It is great for maneuverability but not so great for those who prefer a longer handle or have previously been using a long cartridge razor handle.
-I was pleasantly surprised that I really liked the handle even though I was new to using safety razors.
+The handle is knurled, which is the best type of safety razor handle, providing a secure grip while shaving and preventing the hands from slipping.
+The only issue with the handle is that it is shorter than many others.
+It is great for maneuverability, but not ideal for those who prefer a longer handle or have previously used a long cartridge razor handle.
+I was pleasantly surprised that I really liked the handle, even though I was new to using safety razors.

 Shaving Experience –